All Comers Camp serves as tune-up for wheelchair tennis tournament

-WICHITA, Kan. – – The Air Capital Class Wheelchair Tennis Tournament has players from as far away as North Carolina coming into town to compete this weekend.
+WICHITA, Kan.
+(KSNW) – The Air Capital Class Wheelchair Tennis Tournament has players from as far away as North Carolina coming into town to compete this weekend.

 Ahead of the tournament, the USTA All Comers Camp was in full swing at the Sheldon Coleman Tennis Complex on the Wichita State University campus Wednesday night.

-Players from as young as ten up to their mid-40’s got to fine turn their skills with the help of some national coaches.
+Players from as young as 10 up to their mid-40’s got to fine turn their skills with the help of some national coaches.

 Graham started playing wheelchair tennis during his rehab from a motorcycle accident in 2013.